What is real-time data?

 There are several benefits for an organization that processes data in real-time, including:

 - Insight into errors: Knowing about an error in real time can help an organization deal with it instantly, thereby reducing the impact on the business.
-Any operational problem can be solved if it is immediately brought to light, and this can prevent operations slowing down and costing the company.
+Any operational problem can be solved if it is immediately brought to light, and this can prevent operations from slowing down and costing the company.

 - Real-time updates on competitor strategies: Knowing what your competitor is up to as soon as they implement a new tactic can give you time in which to re-strategize and possibly help stay a step ahead of the game.